 COMM 221 Introduction to Public Relations.
 A survey of the professional practices, theories, core values, ethics, issues and problems of public relations in private-sector, government and not-for-profit organizations.
 Introduction to theoretical and practical aspects of persuasion, issue analysis, media campaign planning and strategies.
-Pre-requisite: WRIT-101 with a grade of "C" or better.
-3 semester hours.
-Typically offered Periodically.
+Prerequisite: WRIT 101 with a grade of "C" or better.
+3 semester credit hours.
+Typically offered: Periodically.

 COMM 251 History of Film.
 A cross-cultural study of the development of the cinema from its late 19th century origins to the present.
 IAI F2 909.
-3 semester hours.
+3 semester credit hours.
 Communications Core Elective.
-Typically offered Periodically.
+Typically offered: Periodically.

 COMM 252 Technical Writing.
-A practical course designed to train students for various fields that require technical writing skills - engineering, computer science, industry, etc. 3 semester hours.
-Typically offered Periodically.
+A practical course designed to train students for various fields that require technical writing skills - engineering, computer science, industry, etc. 3 semester credit hours.
+Typically offered: Periodically.

 COMM 253 Public Relations Writing.
 Focuses on writing for print media.
 Students prepare news releases, newsletters and feature stories.
-Fall.
-Prerequisite: WRIT 102 or 103 or HNRS 190 3 semester hours.
-Typically offered Fall Term.
+Prerequisite: WRIT 102 or 103 or HNRS 190.
+3 semester credit hours.
+Typically offered: Fall Term.

 COMM 254 Writing for the Electronic Media.
 A practical course designed to expose students to the various approaches, forms and techniques of writing for the electronic media.
 IAI MC 917.
-Prerequisite: WRIT 102 or 103 or HNRS 190 3 semester hours.
-Typically offered Spring Term.
+Prerequisite: WRIT 102 or 103 or HNRS 190.
+3 semester credit hours.
+Typically offered: Spring Term.

 COMM 255 Television Production.
 Laboratory course introducing students to the technical and aesthetic principles utilized in preparing programming for television.
 Fall.
 IAI MC 916.
-Fee: \$45 3 semester hours.
-Typically offered Periodically.
+Fee: \$45.
+3 semester credit hours.
+Typically offered: Periodically.

 COMM 257 Digital Video Production.
 Laboratory course introducing students to the technical and aesthetic principles utilized in recording and editing digital video.
 Course fee: \$50.
-3 semester hours.
-Typically offered Fall Term.
+3 semester credit hours.
+Typically offered: Fall Term.

 COMM 263 Advertising Copywriting.
 Covers the fundamentals of writing copy and designing advertising for all forms of print and electronic media.
-Periodically.
-Prerequisite: WRIT 101 3 semester hours.
-Typically offered Periodically.
+Prerequisite: WRIT 101.
+3 semester credit hours.
+Typically offered: Spring Term.

 COMM 264 Sports Journalism.
 This course is designed for students to adapt skills learned in COMM 209 toward a variety of sports environments and applications.
 The students will write press releases and do hard news reporting, and be informed of the inner workings of the sports communication environment.
-3 semester hours.
-Typically offered Periodically.
+3 semester credit hours.
+Typically offered: Periodically.

 COMM 265 Sports Broadcasting.
-Students will apply basic skills learned in Comm 254/255 to a variety of video and multimedia applications.
-Emphasis will be on writing effective sports stories, conducting professional-looking standups, and covering the sports beats on campus.
+Students will apply basic skills learned in COMM 254/255 to a variety of video and multimedia applications.
+Emphasis will be on writing effective sports stories, conducting professional-looking stand-ups, and covering the sports beats on campus.
 Students will also produce a half-hour sports cable show.
-3 semester hours.
-Typically offered Periodically.
+3 semester credit hours.
+Typically offered: Periodically.

 COMM 291 Topics.
 Study of aspects of communication on the intermediate level not listed as regular course offerings.
 May be repeated.
-Prerequisite: WRIT 102 3 semester hours.
-Typically offered Periodically.
+Prerequisite: WRIT 102.
+3 semester credit hours.
+Typically offered: Periodically.
 Course Repeatable.
 Maximum number of units allowed 99.